Ahilmurugesan/sso-apple/README.md

 > The expiration time registered claim key, the value of which must not be greater than 15777000 (6 months in seconds) from the Current Unix Time on the server.

-[Sign in with Apple](https://developer.apple.com/documentation/sign_in_with_apple/generate_and_validate_tokens) requires the Client Secret to be refreshed every six months.
-You can adjust the Token refresh Interval.
+[Sign in with Apple](https://developer.apple.com/documentation/sign_in_with_apple/generate_and_validate_tokens) Client Secret expiration time cannot be greater than six months.
+Hence it is advisible to refresh the Client Secret atleast once in six months after creation.
+You can adjust the Token Refresh Interval.
 There is a scheduled task which comes along with this package which will ensure that the Client Token is refreshed automatically.
 Please do ensure that you have enabled [Task Scheduling](https://laravel.com/docs/master/scheduling#introduction)

 To manually refresh the Client Secret, please run the following command
 ```